-As far as what are test points, they can be placed as components, pads, vias, or other printed elements in your board.
+As far as test points, they can be placed as components, pads, vias, or other printed elements on your board.
 Test points can also be tagged for access during fabrication or assembly in your design software.
 Now, let’s look at some of the options you have for test points in your PCB layout.

 Some companies manufacture and sell test point components that can be mounted directly on your PCB.
 An example from Keystone is shown below.
 This component will be defined in your schematic as a 2-terminal component and placed in the layout just like any other through-hole component.
 SMD components are also available.

 These components are great for attaching a probe to take measurements of a waveform.
 Note that these only have one connection point.
 If you’ve connected this test point in series with the target interconnect, you can use this component to measure the voltage waveform on the target interconnect (i.e., with an oscilloscope).
 At low-to-moderate frequencies (below 1 GHz) and rise times (above 10-20 ns), you can use a direct connection with your probe to take your measurement, and you won’t have to worry about test point impedance or reflections as long as the frequency is low enough.
 This makes these components good for accessing important waveforms like motor drive, low-frequency analog, slower digital buses (I2C or SPI, for example), or GPIOs on your MCU during functional testing.